 Always send a text version of your email to yourself and check it in a browser and on your mobile device.

 Step 2: Timing

 Timing is crucial.
 Starting early gets your message into your readers mind’s and inboxes before they start shopping.

-Here’s an interesting comparison of Google Trend data from 2017:
+Here’s an interesting comparison of Google Trends data from 2017:

-Both of these charts track Sept 1 through Jan 1.
+Both charts track Sept 1 through Jan 1.
 Notice how the searches for “books” stayed relatively steady, while “gifts” spiked heavily on and after Black Friday.
-You want to make the majority of your sales around the end of November.
+You want to make the majority of your holiday book sales around the end of November.

-That calendar we considered in the first step is going to play a big role in helping you organize and time out your marketing efforts.
-From our observations of booksellers, getting the message out in October leads into a strong opportunity to start selling and rewarding (or in the case of discounting, rewarding and then selling) in November.
+That calendar we considered in the first step will play a big role in helping you organize and time out your marketing efforts.
+From our observations of booksellers, getting the message out in October leads into a strong opportunity to sell and reward (or with discounting, rewarding and then selling) in November.

-Culminate your holiday marketing push with a big Black Friday weekend and then use December to pick up straggling sales and make sure fulfillment goes off as painlessly as it can.
+Culminate your holiday book selling marketing push with a big Black Friday weekend and then use December to pick up straggling sales and make sure fulfillment goes off as painlessly as it can.